 Rhonda McKnight is the author of several award-winning novels and Black Expressions Top 20 bestsellers, including An Inconvenient Friend, What Kind of Fool and Breaking All The Rules.
 She is the winner of the 2015 Emma Award for Inspirational Romance of the Year.
 She was also a 2010 nominee for the African-American Literary Award.
 Rhonda writes edgy stories that touch the heart of women.
 The themes of faith, forgiveness and hope mark her stories.

 Rhonda has done free-lance work as a developmental editor and writing coach for the past seven years.
 She’s also the founder of the Write It Right Online Fiction Writer’s Workshop.
-Originally from a small, coastal town in New Jersey, she’s called Atlanta, Georgia home for nineteen years.
+Originally from a small, coastal town in New Jersey, she called Atlanta, Georgia home for nineteen years, but currently resides in South Carolina.
 She can be reached at her website at www.RhondaMcKnight.com and at Sisters of Faith Books

 In May 2015, I was invited to join the editorial staff at Brown Girls Books as the Publication Manager for the Brown Girls Faith imprint.
 I couldn’t have been more thrilled to join NAACP Image Award winning authors, Victoria Christopher Murray and ReShonda Tate Billingsley at Brown Girls.
 Find out more at Brown Girls by visiting the website. www.browngirlsbooks.com